 Phase 3: Launching a design sprint to develop, iterate, and test actionable spatial, organisational, and business prototypes as well as the service concept for the new maternity ward, bringing together the work carried out in the previous phases.

 Throughout the process, participants provide feedback on the emerging insights, proposed interventions, and design concepts to ensure the acceptance, relevance, and context-specificity of the proposed model.
-Moreover, MSI staff involvement builds organisational capacity, enhances participatory and innovation skills, and embeds design thinking principles in the MSI teams.
+Moreover, MSI staff involvement builds organisational learning, enhances participatory and innovation skills, and embeds design thinking principles in the MSI teams.

 The tested and refined service concept as well as spatial and product prototypes offer a clear direction and framework for the rollout of the future-forward maternity ward model.
 They provide the foundation for subsequent stages in the innovation process towards a scalable and replicable model as part of MSI’s strategy to expand from 19 to 50 maternity centres by 2030.Back to our work